 Employee benefits are supplementary compensation (material and non-material) provided based on policy (Wulandari, 2024).
 Employee benefits are indirect rewards given to individuals or groups of employees as part of their membership in an organization (Manurung et al., 2024).
-These benefits include various facilities, services, or allowances aimed at supporting employees' overall livelihood.
-Additionally, benefits aim to strengthen employee engagement with the organization.
+These benefits can include various facilities, services, or allowances aimed at supporting the overall livelihood of employees.
+In addition, benefits aim to strengthen employee engagement with the organization.
 Providing the right benefits can reduce turnover, increase productive working hours, and create more harmonious relationships between management and employees.
-Planning and implementing effective benefits requires careful attention to various factors, including organizational conditions and applicable regulations.
-Employee benefits are an integral component of human resource management that every organization must consider.
-Effective benefits can enhance employee engagement, motivation, and performance, which, in turn, supports the company's long-term success.
+Planning and implementing effective benefits require careful attention and consideration of various factors, including organizational conditions and applicable regulations.
+Employee benefits are an integral component of human resource management that every organization must pay attention to.
+Effective benefits can enhance employee engagement, motivation, and performance, which in turn supports the company's long-term success.
 Companies must continuously evaluate and improve their benefits programs to remain relevant to employee needs and organizational development.